 When a worker makes the same motions over and over and over again, especially when lifting heavy objects, the joints used to make that motion can become inflamed and damaged.

 Depending on what is being moved, truckers may be around large stacks of goods.
 If those stacks topple, the trucker could be crushed underneath.
-While many people assume that crush injury means that bones are broken and internal organs damaged (and this is possible), a crush injury isn’t always obvious.
+While many people assume that crush injury means bone fractures and internal organ damage (and this is possible), a crush injury isn’t always obvious.

 Traumatic Brain Injury